Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

 \begin{enumerate} \item There is a vertex in the top left box of the diagram. \item Each vertex or leaf has a vertex on its left in the same row or above it in the same column but not both. \end{enumerate} This is very similar to the definition of \emph{tree-like} tableaux in the sense of \cite{tree-like}.
 If there is an empty row or an empty column in the faithfully balanced module $M$, we can simply remove it and shrink the diagram.
 We denote the result by $sh(M)$.

 \begin{pro} The map sending $M$ to $sh(M)$ is a bijection between the set of faithfully balanced modules with exactly $n$ summands and the tree-like tableaux with $n$ pointed cells. \end{pro} \begin{proof} Since we will not need this bijection, we only sketch the proof.
 We label the leaves of the grid $\Lambda_n$ from $1$ to $n+1$ starting at the top right and finishing at the bottom left.
 The southwest border of a tree-like tableaux can be seen as a path formed by vertical and horizontal steps.
 It has exactly $n+1$ steps that we label from $1$ to $n+1$ starting at the top right and finishing at the bottom left.
-In both cases, the labeling induces a labeling of the rows and the columns of the diagram.
+In both cases, the labelling induces a labelling of the rows and the columns of the diagram.
 The vertex at the intersection of the row $i$ and the column $j$ is said to have coordinates $(i,j)$.

 Let $T$ be a tree-like tableau with $n$ pointed cells.
-We can construct a configuration of vertices in the Young tableau $(n,n-1,\cdots,1)$ by sending the pointed cell with coordinates $(i,j)$ to the vertex with same coordinates in the Young tableaux of staircase shape.
+We can construct a configuration of vertices in the Young tableau $(n,n-1,\dots,1)$ by sending the pointed cell with coordinates $(i,j)$ to the vertex with same coordinates in the Young tableaux of staircase shape.

-It is straightforward to check that the result is a faithfully balanced module and that this map is a bijection which is inverse to $M \mapsto sh(M)$.
+It is straightforward to check that the result is a faithfully balanced module and that this map is a bijection which is inverse to $M \mapsto sh(M)$. \end{proof}

-\end{proof} \begin{rem} Tree-like tableaux are known to be counted by $n!$, so this gives another easy bijective proof for the number of such faithfully balanced modules (but it is not completely obvious that there are $n$! tree-like tableaux with $n$ pointed cells).
-Moreover, it relates them with other filling of Young tabeaux such that \emph{permutation tableaux} (see e.g. \cite{permutation-tableaux}) and \emph{alternating tableaux} (see e.g. \cite{alternative-tableaux}).
+\begin{rem} Tree-like tableaux are known to be counted by $n!$, so this gives another easy bijective proof for the cardinality of $\fb (n)$.
+However, it is not completely obvious that there are $n$! tree-like tableaux with $n$ pointed cells.
+Proposition~\ref{shrinking} relates $\fb(n)$ with other fillings of Young tabeaux such as \emph{permutation tableaux} (see e.g. \cite{permutation-tableaux}) and \emph{alternating tableaux} (see e.g. \cite{alternative-tableaux}).

 Finally let us remark that there is a bijection $\Phi_2$ between tree-like tableaux and increasing binary trees that can be found in \cite{tree-like}.
-Composing it with the bijection of Proposition \ref{shrinking}, we have another bijection between the set $fb(n)$ and the set of increasing binary trees with $n$ vertices.
-The two bijections give the same underlined tree but the labeling are quite different. \end{rem}
+Composing it with the bijection of Proposition \ref{shrinking}, we have another bijection between the set $\fb(n)$ and the set of increasing binary trees with $n$ vertices.
+The two bijections give the same underlying tree but the labelling are quite different. \end{rem}